LeeDoor/game_webserver/docs/http_api.md

 ```

 #### **function description**
-Long-Poll function hangs until some action happens in the session. once it is, poller gets response with new event_list. pass from_move parameter in body to get list INCLUDING the move you started on and later ones.
+Long-Poll function hangs until some action happens in the session.
+Once it is, poller gets response with new event_list.
+Pass from_move parameter in body to get list INCLUDING the move you started on and later ones.

 #### **responses**
 * `200 OK`